anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 /* stf: AS BRSKI states the Registrar = RA would there still be a problem?
 May be as alternative: " ... if the enrollment is done via multiple consequtive hops." */
-Moreover, properly binding the proof of origin of a certification request to the proof of posession for the new private key via the so-called tls-unique is conceptually non-trivial and requires specific support by the TLS implementation.
-For these and other reasons (such as, more freedom w.r.t. proof-of-possession methods), it may be preferable to use an alternative enrollment protocol, such as CMP or CMC, that is more flexible and independent of the transfer level because it represents certification requests as authenticated self-contained objects.
+Moreover, properly binding the proof of origin of a certification request to the proof of posession for the new private key via the so-called tls-unique is conceptually non-trivial and requires specific support by the TLS implementation. /* Bro: siehe Issue #16 */ For these and other reasons (such as, more freedom w.r.t. proof-of-possession methods), it may be preferable to use an alternative enrollment protocol, such as CMP or CMC, that is more flexible and independent of the transfer level because it represents certification requests as authenticated self-contained objects. /* Bro: Ich würde grundsätzlich weniger technisch argumentieren, sondern allgemein sagen, dass es domain specific requirments geben kann, die ein andere Enrollment Protokoll fordern.
+Diese sind in Abschnitt 3.1 glaube ich schon highlevel gelistet. */

 When using EST, the pledge interacts via TLS with the domain registrar, which acts as EST server and as registration authority (RA).
-The TLS connection is mutually authenticated, where the pledge uses an initial device certificate (aka IDevID certificate) issued by its manufacturer.
+The TLS connection is mutually authenticated, where the pledge uses an IDevID certificate issued by its manufacturer.
 In order to provide proof of origin of the certificate request, i.e., proof of identity of the requester, EST specifically relies on binding the certification request to the underlying TLS channel via the 'tls-unique'
-{{RFC5929}}.
+{{RFC5929}}. /* Bro: siehe Issue #16.
+Ich glaube, dass wir diese Detailtiefe hier in der Einleitung nicht mehr brauchen, nachdem die ANIMA WG den Draft schon angenommen hat. */
-The EST server (the domain registrar) terminates the security association with the pledge and thus the binding between the certification request and the authentication of the pledge via TLS.
+The registrar terminates the security association with the pledge and thus the binding between the certification request and the authentication of the pledge via TLS.
 The EST server uses the authenticated pledge identity provided by the IDevID